-The Company has become the preferred supplier of certain HVAC systems by a number of major Australian corporate clients which require tight heat and humidity control.
+The Group has become the preferred supplier of some specialised HVAC systems by a number of major Australian companies which need tight heat and humidity control in their building or process.

-Future growth, is and will be, constrained by a shortage of specialist engineers and manufacturing staff.
+Future growth, is and will be, constrained by a shortage of specialist engineers and manufacturing staff but this is being addressed as discussed above.